obsrvbl-oss/flowlogs-reader/README.md

 When using `FlowLogsReader` with CloudWatch Logs:

+* The `fields` keyword is a tuple like `('version', 'account-id')`.
+If not supplied then the EC2 API will be queried to find out the log format.
 * The `filter_pattern` keyword is a string like `REJECT` or `443` used to filter the logs.
 See the examples below.

 When using `S3FlowLogsReader` with S3: